raspberrypilearning/cd-dice-roller/en/step_2.md

 --- /task ---

-Now we know our `dieRoll()` function works, let's get the result to appear on the dice mat (black rounded rectangle on screen).
+Now that we know our `dieRoll()` function works, let's get the result to appear on the dice mat (black rounded rectangle on screen).

 --- task ---